 Vasodilators signal the muscles in the walls of blood vessels to relax.

-Renin inhibitors, a newer type of medicine for treating high blood pressure, act by reducing the amount of angiotensin precursors thereby relaxing your blood vessels.
+Renin inhibitors, a newer type of medicine for treating high blood pressure, act by relaxing your blood vessels.

 SIDE EFFECTS OF BLOOD PRESSURE MEDICINES

 Most blood pressure medicines are easy to take, but all medicines have side effects.
-Most of these are mild and may go away over time.
+Most of these are mild and many of them will go away over time.

 Some common side effects of high blood pressure medicines include: